 During the 19th century Mammoth cave became a world famous cave and visitors from all over the world went there to explore and enjoy the great cave system.
 But the number of visitors was low, mainly because it was difficult to get there.
 It was a two day strenuous coach ride from the next city, and so the visitor had to be very serious about visiting the cave.

 The next step was the idea by the new cave owners, to draw tourists by placing advertising sings along the road to Mammoth Cave.
 Still most tourist went there.
 Now the situation became much rougher.
 Signs were stolen and destroyed, ticket offices were burned, there were violent attacks.
-A realy weird tactic was stopping the cars before they reached the cave and telling them a lie, to make them go to another cave.
+A really weird tactic was stopping the cars before they reached the cave and telling them a lie, to make them go to another cave.
 The guys who did this were called cappers, because they were wearing clothes resembling a policeman with a uniform and a cap.
 So people were irritated and stopped.
 Then they told them Mammoth Cave was closed, for example because of a flood, and offered tickets of another cave which was still open.
-We guess the lived of the commission for the sold tickets.
+We guess they lived off the commission for the sold tickets.
 However, those who lost visitors placed a huge sign at the road which said: DO NOT BE CONFUSED - NO ONE HAS THE RIGHT TO STOP YOU ON THIS ROAD.

 The situation was bad until the formerly private Mammoth Cave became a National Park in 1941.
 Several other caves were also part of the cave now.
 The park organized numerous tours into different caves and closed others.
 Some show caves remained, but with the Park as competitor the war ended as unspectacular as it started.